 What should coffee taste like?

 This is a complicated question.
 For many coffee drinkers we know what good or bad coffee tastes, like but it’s still difficult to articulate in words.
+As a part of this online barista training class we'll talk about the coffee flavor and how to distinguish bad coffee from good.

 We could use plenty of flowery words to describe coffee (and many people do) but does it fully capture what coffee tastes like?